Getting Started

 Every transformation made using Data I/O must be written in a data processor, a class that you create by extending the Processor trait or one of its sub-classes.

-Data transformations happen in the run method, which is used by the data pipeline to start the data processing.
+Data transformations happen in the run method, which is used by the Pipeline to start the data processing.

 package gettingstarted